shijieS/DMMN/README.md

 # An End-To-End Detector Matcher
 This is an end-to-end network which combines detector and matcher into one single network.
+Our target is to design an **End-to-End network** for detection and tracking.

 ## Protocol
 - bbox: the format is *(left, top, right, bottom)*